return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/pinctrl-single_c.rst

     max number of functions in fmask

 bits_per_mux
-    *undescribed*
+    number of bits per mux

 bits_per_pin
     number of bits per pin

-names
-    array of register names for pins

 pins
     physical pins on the SoC